Jurchen people: Ming dynasty

-Chinese chroniclers of the Ming dynasty distinguished three different groups of Jurchens: the Wild Jurchens (野人女真 (yěrén Nǚzhēn)) of Outer Manchuria, the Haixi Jurchens (海西女真) of modern Heilongjiang Province and the Jianzhou Jurchens of modern Jilin Province.
+Chinese chroniclers of the Ming dynasty distinguished three different groups of Jurchens: the Wild Jurchens (野人女真 (yěrén Nǚzhēn)) of what became Outer Manchuria, the Haixi Jurchens (海西女真) of modern Heilongjiang Province and the Jianzhou Jurchens of modern Jilin Province.
 They led a pastoral-agrarian lifestyle, hunting, fishing, and engaging in limited agriculture.
 In 1388, the Hongwu Emperor dispatched a mission to establish contact with the Odoli, Huligai and T'owen tribes.

 The issue of controlling the Jurchens was a point of contention between Joseon Korea and the early Ming.

 The Yongle Emperor (r.
 1402–1424) found allies among the various Jurchen tribes against the Mongols.
 He bestowed titles and surnames to various Jurchen chiefs and expected them to send periodic tribute.
 One of the Yongle Emperor's consorts was a Jurchen princess, which resulted in some of the eunuchs serving him being of Jurchen origin.

 Chinese commanderies were established over tribal military units under their own hereditary tribal leaders.
 In the Yongle period, 178 commanderies were set up in Manchuria.
 Later on, horse markets were established in the northern border towns of Liaodong.
 Increased contact with the Chinese gave Jurchens the more complex and sophisticated organizational structures.

 The Koreans dealt with the Jurchen military through appeals to material benefits and launching punitive expeditions.
 To appease them the Joseon court handed out titles and degrees, trading with them, and sought to acculturate them by having Korean women marry Jurchens and integrating them into Korean culture.
 These measures were unsuccessful and fighting continued between the Jurchen and the Koreans.
 This relationship between the Jurchens and Koreans was ended by the Ming which envisioned the Jurchens as a form of protective border to the north.
 In 1403, Ahacu, chieftain of Huligai, paid tribute to the Yongle Emperor.
 Soon after, Mentemu, chieftain of Odoli clan of the Jianzhou Jurchens, defected from paying tribute to Korea, becoming a tributary to China instead.
 Yi Seong-gye, the first ruler of Joseon, asked the Ming dynasty to send Mentemu back but was refused.
 The Yongle Emperor was determined to wrest the Jurchens out of Korean influence and have China dominate them instead.
 The Koreans tried to persuade Mentemu to reject the Ming dynasty's overtures but were unsuccessful.
 The Jurchen tribes presented tribute to the Ming dynasty in succession.
 They were divided in 384 guards by the Ming dynasty and the Jurchen became vassals to the Ming emperors.
 The name given to the Jurchen land by the Ming dynasty was Nurgan.
 Later, a Korean army led by Yi-Il and Yi Sun-sin would expel them from Korea.